There are check in booths located at North Junction and Park HQ. We ask that each rider check in before beginning the ride.

 Even though the event is free, we ask that each participant register so we can ask for enough snacks, water and supplies to be donated.
 Pre-registering also helps Park Staff and Event Organizers better anticipate crowd size, which in turn helps us secure and place volunteers in the appropriate locations for parking, ride support, etc.

 Yes, Ride the Rim allows electric bikes with a bike assist because you must use a pedaling action to receive the bike assist.
 Ride the Rim does not allow anything that is considered ‘self-propelled’, which does include some bikes with a bike assists.
 We do not allow anything that has internal combustion, a motorized vehicle, high speed electric engines and noise generating motor vehicles.
 If your bike also has a throttle, we ask that your throttle be disabled before starting your ride.
 For more information on classifications on bike assists, click here.
-Individuals with disabilities may use an e-bike for the Ride the Rim event without pedaling if they have an impairment which prevents them from pedaling.

 What can riders expect?
 Anything and everything.
 In the past we’ve had sunny, windless days and snow, sleet, and hail on others.
 The point is, come ready for anything and check the weather before you come.
 You can check the weather using the National Weather Service.